 Cockatiels always want to be a part of the action.
 When the family has gathered in the living room for movie night, your cockatiel will be the first one making its way to the popcorn bowl.
 (Please prepare a separate unbuttered, unsalted bowl for him.)
 When you vacuum the house, your cockatiel will be riding shotgun on your shoulder.

 He will thoughtfully preen your hair when you are sad and generate unlimited amounts of fun and laughter with his antics.
 A well trained and socialized cockatiel will quickly become a beloved family member, and you will wonder how you ever managed life without him.

 Unfortunately, too many people get parrots with the expectation that they are like the family dog who can be contended simply sleeping at their feet.
 A cockatiel is a highly intelligent species that loves to explore everything in the world around them.
 They are in constant motion and need to be active and mentally stimulated in order to thrive.

 Keeping Cockatiels Mentally Stimulated

 Bored parrots are unhappy parrots.
-Unhappy parrots do not keep their complaints to themselves and you might find yourself enduring the incessant, piercing scream issued by your bird as it DEMANDS to come out of its cage or it INSISTS that it be allowed an activity that you know is unsafe.
+Unhappy parrots do not keep their complaints to themselves, and you might find yourself enduring the incessant, ear-piercing screams issued by your bird as it DEMANDS to come out of its cage, or it INSISTS that it be allowed an activity that you know is unsafe.

-Imitating nature by using foraging toys to hide your cockatiels food, INSTEAD of its food bowls is an ideal way to fill up the hours with productive activity for a caged bird.
-When daily food is hidden inside paper products or inside plastic foragers that require contemplation and repeated efforts to open, it can take hours for your bird to collect the day’s food – just like it would in the wild.
-This, and a good collection of toys, is the BEST solution for reducing boredom and keeping your cockatiel from developing behavior problems resulting from boredom.
+Imitating nature by using foraging toys to hide your cockatiels food INSTEAD using food bowls is an ideal way to fill up the hours with productive activity for any caged bird.
+Daily food which is hidden inside paper products or inside plastic foragers that require contemplation and repeated efforts to open can take hours for your bird to collect the day’s food, just like it would in the wild.
+This, and a good collection of toys, is the BEST solution for increasing mental stimulation and for decreasing behavior problems resulting from boredom.